DoggettCK/dotfiles/README.md

 ## Key remapping

-My laptop has an extra backslash key next to a half-sized left Shift key, and I also wanted to remap Caps Lock to Ctrl. [keyd](https://github.com/rvaiya/keyd/) turned out to be the solution.
-Install it as a service and add the following to `/etc/keyd/default.conf`, then run `sudo keyd reload`.
+My laptop has an extra backslash key next to a half-sized left Shift key, and I also wanted to remap Caps Lock to Ctrl.
+[keyd](https://github.com/rvaiya/keyd/) turned out to be the solution.
+Install it as a service with `sudo systemctl enable keyd` and `sudo systemctl start keyd`, then add the following to `/etc/keyd/default.conf`, then run `sudo keyd reload`.

 ```